-Objective 6.6: Encourage mixed-use areas to develop as livable and walkable neighborhoods and communities supported by locally oriented employment, goods and services in a traditional urban pattern in the Urban Service Area of the County.
+Objective 6.6: Encourage mixed-use areas to develop as livable and walkable neighborhoods and communities supported by locally oriented employment, goods and services in a connected and efficient development pattern in the Urban Service Area of the County.

-- 6.6.1: Encourage and provide incentives for developers to utilize traditional neighborhood development patterns: - Neighborhood identity compatibility with unique components of the neighborhood, distinctively designed streets and public spaces, entrance gateways, and natural features emphasized. - Residential variety and diversity varied residential densities, a mixture of housing types, accessory dwellings, and home-based employment opportunities. - Compatible planning compatible land use relationships, which incorporate open space, active uses facing public spaces, utilization of school sites as parks, and coordinated utilities placement. - Central place non-residential neighborhood serving uses at a central gathering place, with pedestrian friendly environments. - Linkages interconnection of internal neighborhood components and interconnection to the surroundings via a basic grid network of access and open space. - Movement walkable and shaded blocks and streets with sidewalks and crosswalks, facilities for bicycles, and transit stops where appropriate. - Cars and streets streets narrow enough to discourage speeding, but with room for on-street parking, encouraging cars stored toward the back of the lot, possibly accessible by alleys, allowing shared driveways and duplex or quadruplex garages at the rear lot line. - Street-friendly housing housing which is close to and faces the street, with active uses and porches on the front, and windows and doors establishing visual connection to the street garages located to the side or rear, or at least set back.
+- 6.6.1: Encourage and provide incentives for developers to utilize traditional neighborhood development patterns: - Neighborhood identity compatibility with unique components of the neighborhood, distinctively designed streets and public spaces, entrance gateways, and natural features emphasized. - Residential variety and diversity varied residential densities, a mixture of housing types, accessory dwellings, and home-based employment opportunities. - Compatible planning compatible land use relationships, which incorporate open space, active uses facing public spaces, utilization of school sites as parks, and coordinated utilities placement. - Central place non-residential neighborhood serving uses at a central gathering place, with pedestrian friendly environments. - Linkages interconnection of internal neighborhood components and interconnection to the surroundings via a basic grid network of access and open space. - Movement walkable and shaded blocks and streets with sidewalks and crosswalks, facilities for bicycles, and transit stops where appropriate.

-- Social spaces a variety of sizes and uses of open space is provided in each neighborhood, encouraging both active and passive uses and fostering interaction between neighbors. - Design which is sensitive to natural, manmade, and cultural context, climateappropriate design and materials, limited fill, water-wise landscape, preserved natural features, design features from local history and culture. - 6.6.2: Promote home-based employment, including live work units and telecommuting, in both existing and new communities. - 6.6.3: Incorporate more open space in new development and redevelopment through the use of techniques such as clustering, preservation of environmentally sensitive areas, provision of recreation areas, higher design standards and and/or transfer of development rights.
+- Cars and streets streets narrow enough to discourage speeding, but with room for on-street parking, encouraging cars stored toward the back of the lot, possibly accessible by alleys, allowing shared driveways and duplex or quadruplex garages at the rear lot line. - Street-friendly housing housing which is close to and faces the street, with active uses and porches on the front, and windows and doors establishing visual connection to the street - garages located to the side or rear, or at least set back. - Social spaces a variety of sizes and uses of open space is provided in each neighborhood, encouraging both active and passive uses and fostering interaction between neighbors. - Design which is sensitive to natural, manmade, and cultural context, climate-appropriate design and materials, limited fill, water-wise landscape, preserved natural features, design features from local history and culture. - 6.6.2: Promote home-based employment, including live work units and telecommuting, in both existing and new communities. - 6.6.3: Incorporate more open space in new development and redevelopment through the use of techniques such as clustering, preservation of environmentally sensitive areas, provision of recreation areas, higher design standards and and/or transfer of development rights. - 6.6.4: Promote a mix of housing types and lot sizes within mixed-use neighborhoods, emphasizing harmonious design and building type. - 6.6.5: Promote infill and rehabilitation activity in existing residential and commercial areas by allowing consideration of alternative standards and flexibility for meeting on site parking requirements as permitted by the Land Development Code.
+Any development of future alternative parking standards should be data-informed, business-friendly, and responsive to local needs. - 6.6.6: Promote a wider range of uses in close proximity to each other within new and existing urban communities.

-Objective 6.7: Promote a variety of uses in order to create vitality and bring many activities of daily life within walking distances of homes.

-- 6.7.1: Promote a mix of housing types and lot sizes within mixed-use neighborhoods, emphasizing harmonious design and building type. - 6.7.2: Promote infill and rehabilitation activity.
-Promote on-site parking requirements for small-lot infill projects, allowing parking demand to be satisfied by on-street, shared or remote parking or transit. - 6.7.3: Promote a wider range of uses in close proximity to each other within new and existing urban communities.
 Some examples of these uses include: - Mixed density housing with a variety of housing options - Local-serving goods and services - Civic uses - Employment uses